Visas for Victims of Criminal Activity

 Review Visa Denials for detailed information about visa ineligibilities, denials, and waivers.

-If you are ineligible for a U visa, you must file Form I-192, Application for Advance Permission to Enter as a Nonimmigrant, directly with the USCIS Vermont Service Center.
+Victims and qualifying family members petitioning for U nonimmigrant status must demonstrate that they are admissible to the United States or eligible for a waiver of inadmissibility.
+If USCIS determines you are inadmissible to the United States, you must file Form I-192, Application for Advance Permission to Enter as a Nonimmigrant, directly with USCIS to apply for a waiver of inadmissibility.
 The U.S. embassy or consulate cannot issue a visa until USCIS has made a determination on the Form I-192.
-If approved, USCIS will notify you and the U.S. Embassy or Consulate where you applied for your visa.
-If you receive notification that your waiver has been approved, follow the “221(g)” instructions on the embassy’s or consulate’s website for how to proceed with your application.
+If approved, USCIS will notify you and the U.S. embassy or consulate where you applied for your visa.
+If you receive notification that your waiver has been approved, follow the “221(g)” instructions on the embassy’s or consulate’s website for how to proceed with your visa application.
 Do not wait for the embassy or consulate to contact you.

 ALL / ALL /